codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 TODO: Lena add an image conveying workspace concept (optional)
 ## Personal Workspace

 By default, when you set up an account, you will get a free personal workspace.
 This is a private space to create, prototype and build anything you like.
-You can think of this workspace as your local development transfered to the cloud.
+You can think of this workspace as your local development transferred to the cloud.
 TODO: Lena add image of workspace dropdown

 The personal workspace contains any public sandboxes and repositories you added while active in your workspace.